JohnD-EE/AroundTheBlock/presentations/blockchainIntro.md

 * Fiat Currency (By order of the State) - Latin = fieri, "an arbitrary act or decree"
 * Value of fiat solely from government decree dictating legal tender

-> *"Gold Is Money, Everything Else Is Credit"* - JP Morgan

 ## Fractional Reserve Banking